Beth Ames Altringer Eagle

 Taste Cartographies - No. 1-4

 Drawing legend.
 Each composition visualizes human taste perception of the edible score as abstract form.
 Color encodes the perception of taste attributes (acid/salt/sweet/bitter/umami/floral/oceanic) and size encodes intensity.
 Some drawings may additionally encode aromatic volatility, persistence, mineral/saline granularity and more.
 Variables are intentionally unlabeled to invite direct, personal exploration of relational taste.
+Gaps in scientific and perceptual knowledge are visually represented to invite experimentation and discussion.

-First installation: National Center for Ecological Analysis and Synthesis (NCEAS) x UC Santa Barbara, California, 2025.
+Installation: National Center for Ecological Analysis and Synthesis (NCEAS) x UC Santa Barbara, California, 2025.

 Contact